Lobuche Peak Climbing with EBC Trek- 17 Days

 - Visiting the century-old Monastery and observing the Puja ceremony.

-Lobuche peak climbing (6119m/20075ft) is the most admired destination for climbers that gives you an experience of the most challenging off-beaten path beside the normal trek.
-One must be physically fit, properly built-up physique, and have the good climbing experience to confront the world’s tough Located Lobuche East peak.
+Lobuche peak climbing (6119m/20075ft) is the most admired destination for climbers that gives you an experience of the most challenging off-beaten path besides the normal trek.
+One must be physically fit, properly built-up physique, and have good climbing experience to confront the world’s tough Located Lobuche East peak.

 Situated in the Khumbu region, Lobuche has two main peaks, Lobuche Far East and Lobuche east peak.
 The peak suggested here to climb (Lobuche east peak) is 26 meters higher than the Far East.
 Your expectation leaves you behind once you decide you have planned to surmount Lobuche peak since it is more challenging than Island peak (covered in the Everest region).
 When you reach on top of the Peak, you are delighted with the amazing scenery of mountains, such as Lhotse, Nuptse, Ama Dablam, Pumori, and many other peaks.
 You will also get a chance to experience the world’s popular based Sagarmatha National Park which is highly enriched with Himalayan floras and faunas.